-This guide is intended to help designers, builders and building consent authorities reach a common understanding of which building work is required to comply with the Building Code Clause H1 Energy efficiency, and what is needed to comply with clause H1 when an existing building is repaired or altered.
+This guide is intended to help designers, builders and building consent authorities reach a common understanding of which building work is required to comply with the Building Code clause H1 Energy efficiency, and what is needed to comply with clause H1.1 when an existing building is repaired or altered.

-This information was confirmed as current in February 2016.
-It originally appeared in Codewords newsletters prior to January 2014.
+This information was confirmed as current in September 2023.

 Thermal resistance of repaired or replaced building elements